 It’s not often you find museums depicting the home life and work of fictional characters, but that’s the case with The Sherlock Holmes Museum on London’s Baker Street.

-Sherlock Holmes is the memorable character created by Sir Arthur Conan Doyle, who lived at the fictional address, 221B Baker Street, London from 1881 to 1904.
+Sherlock Holmes is the memorable character created by Sir Arthur Conan Doyle, who lived at the fictional address, 221B Baker Street, London from 1881 to 1904 and recently brought back to life through the ever so popular modern version of Sherlock with Benedict Cumberbatch.
 Although Baker Street did exist in Conon Doyle’s time, he created number 221B.
 In 1930, when Upper Baker Street was re-organised to become part of Baker Street, a property with the number 221 did become reality.
 The Sherlock Holmes Museum originally opened in 1990, at number 239 Baker Street, but has eventually managed to become the highly appropriate 221B.

 Now the four story building is dedicated to the life and work of Sherlock Holmes, and is decked out in full Victorian style.
 The museum is accessed via the shop, on the ground floor, which sells an abundance of Holmes related books and memorabilia.
 It does involve a fee, but it’s relatively minimal compared to other museums.